naviatolin/minimal_dns_spoofer/README.md

 socket functions (like open, bind, recvfrom, and sendto) and a straight-forward approach.

-You will be evaluated on the quality of the code as well as its functionality.
+You will be evaluated on the
+- quality of the code
+- functionality.
+- proper error handling
+- commenting
-We want to see proper error handling, commenting, unit testing, etc. Any online references should be cited; be aware that we expect the code to be *your* code.
+- unit testing, etc.
+Any online references should be cited; be aware that we expect the code to be *your* code.

 Example testing steps: